boltops-tools/lono/docs/_docs/tutorials/ec2/import.md

 ### Configure Parameter Values

-For this template we need to specify a `KeyName` so we can ssh into the EC2 instance.
+For this template, we need to specify a `KeyName` so we can ssh into the EC2 instance.
 Set the `KeyName` to an ssh key that exists on your AWS account.
 We'll set it to `default` here.
 If you use `default`, make sure that the `default` KeyPair exists on your account.

 `config/params/base/ec2.txt`: